PHINet/PHINet/README.md

 CLIENT
 - REQUIRED: assess memory usage
 - REQUIRED: rework patient/doctor relationship -- (query server before adding)
-- REQUIRED: specify which sensor when requesting patient data
-- REQUIRED: handle case of if user already sent interest and its still in pit (not satisfied)
-- REQUIRED: make sure all pit entries are being deleted appropriately
-- REQUIRED: if data arrives, verify that it's sent to everyone who requested it
 - DESIRED: modify/user all NDN packet components
 - DESIRED: multi-sensor graph
 - DESIRED: improve sensor axes